ChurchApps/AskApi/config/docs/b1-admin-docs.md

 ## Sub-Sections

-The Serving section includes three key areas:
+The Serving section includes these key areas:

 - **[Plans](./plans.md)** -- Create service plans for specific dates and assign volunteers to teams.
 Plans help you organize who is serving when, so everyone knows their role ahead of time.
-Use the **[Plans Overview](./plans-overview.md)** to see all upcoming assignments across multiple weeks in one grid.
+Set up automatic [volunteer reminders](./plans.md#volunteer-reminders) so your team is notified before each service, and use the **[Plans Overview](./plans-overview.md)** to see all upcoming assignments across multiple weeks in one grid.
 - **[Songs](./songs.md)** -- Manage your worship song library with lyrics, arrangements, and external links.
 Your worship team can use this to prepare for upcoming services.
 - **[Tasks](./tasks.md)** -- Assign and track tasks for your team members.
 Set up [Automations](./automations.md) to create recurring tasks automatically, so nothing falls through the cracks.
+- **[Workflows](./workflows.md)** -- Move people through a series of steps on a visual Kanban board, such as new-visitor follow-up or a membership process.
+Steps can run automated actions (send an email, wait a few days, add to a group), and cards advance by outcome buttons, conditional routing, or event and schedule triggers -- with built-in reports.

 ## Getting Started